archusXIV/dotfiles/polybar/polybar.wiki/Module:-github.md

 token = ${env:GITHUB_ACCESS_TOKEN}

 ; The github user for the token
-; If not specified, this module uses the deprecated method of accessing your ; notifications, which may stop working at some point. user = github_user
+; Effectively required; otherwise the module uses a deprecated method of fetching ; notifications, which has stopped working user = github_user

 ; Whether empty notifications should be displayed or not